Interface to TCP/IP sockets.

 specifies a time-out value in

 milliseconds.
-Defaults to infinity
+Defaults to infinity.

 Returns:

-if all available ports in the Erlang emulator are in useA POSIX error value if something else goes wrong, see
+{ok,if a connection is establishedSocket }{error, closed}ifis closedListenSocket {error, timeout}if no connection is established within the specified time{error, system_limit}if all available ports in the Erlang emulator are in useA POSIX error value if something else goes wrong, see

-for possible error values
+inet(3)for possible error values

 Packets can be sent to the returned socket